By Stepfanie Romine

 That's just what's known at present.
 As Dixon adds, "Science continues to discover new and exciting possible benefits of probiotics."

 Probiotics support your health in a number of ways, which can differ based on the specific strain.
 Here's a look at three prospective benefits of probiotics, according to research.

 “Scientific evidence suggests the efficacy of probiotics in some digestive issues," explains Dixon.
-A 2017 review in the journal American Family Physician found certain probiotics effective in a number of cases of gastrointestinal distress, and are used by 20 percent of the population for this purpose.
+A 2017 review in the journal American Family Physician found certain probiotics effective in a number of cases of gastrointestinal distress, and are used by 20 percent of the population to help support gut health.

-The benefits of some probiotic strains for immune health have been seen in emerging science.
+A link between probiotic strains and immune health has been seen in emerging science.
 According to 2011 research, these probiotics may help by competing with and blocking “bad" bacteria, a phenomenon referred to as “colonization resistance" or the “barrier effect."*

 “The association between our gut microbiota and emotional health is quite fascinating," says Dixon.
 New emerging research (like this recent review) suggests that consuming certain probiotics may impact cognitive function, stress management, and decision-making.
 However, more research is needed to better understand this connection.*